-The world has witnessed the unprecedented growth in the information technology market, which can be seen in almost every aspect of our daily lives.
+The world has witnessed unprecedented growth in the information technology market and IT outsourcing trend, which can be seen in almost every aspect of our daily lives.
 With its share in the “market pie” remaining with a steady rate prior to the Covid-19 pandemic, the year of 2021 will mark a new milestone in the IT field in general and in IT Outsourcing in particular.

 IT Outsourcing is a service that has long been on the market with a relatively steady growth rate.
 As in the IT Services Outsourcing Market Size, Industry Report, 2020-2027 of Grand View Research, the global IT services outsourcing market is projected to grow at USD 520.74 billion in 2019.
 The annual growth rate (CAGR) from the phase from 2020 to 2027 is expected to be 7.7%.

 For a minor field in Information Technology, IT Outsourcing Service shows potential, but this growth rate was not that dramatic for us to call IT Outsourcing a flagship point.

 However, with the world’s economy brought into a sudden and screeching halt due to the pandemic, many giants in business have shifted their focus to virtual/digital engagement with their clients.

 Surging from the uncharted waters, these businesses have proven the viability and possibility of how digital transformation can save a fortune, or perhaps even bring their names to the top of the chain.